razonyang/hugo-theme-bootstrap/README.md

 > Unlike Disqus, Utterances is a parameter.
 You should put it under the `params`.

+## Custom Assets

+There are two ways to customize the internal and external assets.

+### Internal Assets

+This is the best way to customize the theme's CSS and JS.
+Just create the files `assets/css/custom.css` and `assets/js/custom.js`.
+These files will be bundled into one for reducing HTTP requests.

+### External Assets

+Any external CSS and JS resources can be imported by the parameters `customCSS` and `customJS`.

+> Both of `customCSS` and `customJS` can also import the internal assets.
+Just put the files into the `static` folder.
 ## Hooks

 Hooks are used for adding code on pages.